 Great Tokyo Skytree photo spots: I-Link Tower

-There are many great places to photograph Tokyo Skytree.
+Photographers are always looking for new Tokyo Skytree photo spots.
 But one spot offers something different.
 Go to Chiba Prefecture’s Ichikawa Station.
-Next to it is I-Link Tower.
-It is a huge tower apartment building.
+Next to it is I-Link Tower, a huge tower apartment building.
 Look out from its rooftop observation floor and you’ll enjoy a very special view.

-You can get a panoramic view of the city that includes Tokyo Skytree.
+It has a panoramic view of the city that includes Tokyo Skytree.
 But, Mount Fuji is also there!
 On a fine day, it’s incredible.
-It’s the place where you can make “only in Japan” photos.
+It’s the place for “only in Japan” photos.

-But I must say this Tokyo Skytree guide is unfinished!
-Getting good pictures there is so weather dependent.
+But I must say this Tokyo Skytree photo spot guide is unfinished!
+Getting good pictures there is so weather-dependent.
 And being so far from my home, I am sometimes hesitant to go.

 Summer pictures might be necessary.
 Why?
 Because at that time of year, the sun will be more to the north.
 So at sunset, we might get more light on Mount Fuji.
 That could be pretty cool.
 I’ll let you know when I get them up.